leptail/leptail/README.md

 # Leptail

 *Component Library for [Leptos](https://github.com/leptos-rs/leptos)*: Component Library that aims to be headless, themeable using [tailwindcss](https://github.com/tailwindlabs/tailwindcss).
 While being flexible to how developer/designer willing to theme, the library aims to provide off the shelf themes so that one can get started quickly.
-Read more at [Leptail Readme](https://github.com/leptail/leptail/leptail).
+Read more at [Leptail Core Readme](https://github.com/leptail/leptail/tree/main/leptail).

 This project is started with [Leptos Axum Workspace](https://github.com/leptos-rs/start-axum-workspace) template using tool [cargo-leptos](https://github.com/akesson/cargo-leptos) with [Axum](https://github.com/tokio-rs/axum) as server for the demo app.